hturnbull93/bank-py/README.md

 - Then `JOINED_ROWS` is assigned with a `SEPARATOR` ("\n") joining the `MAPPED_ROWS`.
 - Finally, it returns `self.STATEMENT_HEADER` (a string with the titles for the columns) concatenated with `JOINED_ROWS`.

+Refactors:

+- Extracted a `__reverse_transactions` method to copy and reverse the transactions.
 ### Todo

 - [ ] Extract printer class.